dekarrin/ictiobus/test/simplemath.md

 Simple Markdown file that contains a FISHI spec for an addition and multiplication expression language.

-This file is suitable as-is to load as a FISHI spec with `ictcc -ns`.
+This file is suitable as-is to load as a FISHI spec with `ictcc -qns`.
 Note that `-n`/`--no-gen` must be specified as there are additional options that must be set in order to actually produce a frontend.